hawkfish/textform/docs/transforms/reformats/lag.rst

 .. py:class:: Lag(self, source, input[, lag=1[, default='']])

-    The ``Lag`` transform shifts the values of a column up or down.
+    The ``Lag`` transform shifts the values of a field up or down.
     Negative lags are sometimes called "leads", but ``Lag`` handles both cases.
-    ``Lag`` is a logical version of :py:class:`Format` because it recomputes the values of a column, but it is not a subclass.
+    ``Lag`` is a logical version of :py:class:`Format` because it recomputes the values of a field, but it is not a subclass.

     .. py:attribute:: source
         :type: Transform